1 Bg 9-1972: The Most Confidential Knowledge

 > the spirit soul is instructed.
 Yet the soul is the most

-> important part of the body; without the presence of the
+> important part of this body; without the presence of the

 > soul, the body has no value.
 Still people are placing great